Caspar Schwenckfeld: Schwenkfelder Church

+Schwenkfelder Church has remained small with approximately 2,695 total members as of 2010, and four churches, including Schwenkfelder Missionary Church in Philadelphia.
+Each of its the existing churches are within a 50 mi radius of Philadelphia.

 Schwenkfelder Library & Heritage Center

-The Schwenkfelder Library & Heritage Center is a small museum, library and archives in Pennsburg, Pennsylvania.
-It is the only institution dedicated to the preservation and interpretation of the Schwenkfelder story, including Schwenckfeld, the Radical Reformation, religious toleration, the Schwenkfelders in Europe and America, and the Schwenkfelder Church.
-The Schwenkfelder Library & Heritage Center has exhibits and programs throughout the year.
+Schwenkfelder Library & Heritage Center is a small museum, library and archives in Pennsburg, Pennsylvania.
+It is the only institution dedicated to the preservation and interpretation of the history of Schwenkfelder, including Schwenckfeld, the Radical Reformation, religious toleration, the Schwenkfelders in Europe and America, and the Schwenkfelder Church.
+The Schwenkfelder Library & Heritage Center hosts exhibits and programs throughout the year.